'Avengers' Movies Moved to Back-Burner, Kevin Feige Focuses on New Marvel Direction - Inside the Magic

 Related: Marvel Backtracks on ‘Secret Invasion’ Announcement, Fans Left Confused

-Though Marvel Entertainment announced Avengers: The Kang Dynasty (2025) and Avengers: Secret Wars (2025) for the highly anticipated Phase Six of the Marvel Cinematic Universe, Phase Four and Five of the MCU won’t be concluding with any Avengers movie.
+Though Marvel Entertainment announced Avengers: The Kang Dynasty (2025) and Avengers: Secret Wars (2025) for the highly anticipated Phase Six of the Marvel Cinematic Universe, Phase Four and Five of the MCU won’t conclude with any Avengers movie.

 Related: Tobey Maguire Reportedly “Wants to Return as Spider-Man” with Sam Raimi